Register of Land Owner Declarations

 What is a section 31(6) declaration?

-If a landowner wishes to ensure that a public right of way is not established across their land through use by the public, then they must ensure that the potential right is challenged in some way.
+If a landowner wishes to prevent a public right of way being established across their land through use by the public, then they must ensure that the potential right is challenged in some way.
 This can take the form of erecting gates, putting up signs or challenging people using the route (amongst other methods).
-Whilst these approaches can be effective they suffer some drawbacks - signs can be torn down or the wording on the signs insufficiently specific to form a valid challenge.
+Whilst these approaches can be effective they suffer some drawbacks - signs can be torn down or the wording may be insufficiently specific to form a valid challenge.

-Firstly a map of the correct scale must be deposited (the "deposition") with the owner's landholding marked out and highlighting the acknowledged rights of way, together with a sworn statement.
+Firstly, a map of the correct scale must be deposited (the "deposition") with the owner's landholding marked out highlighting any acknowledged rights of way, together with a sworn statement.

 In the event that a claim for a right of way is subsequently made relating to public use during the period between the submission of the deposition and the subsequent declaration, the existence of the documentation will, in most cases, be sufficient to refute that claim.